 Gangaramaya is the most famous one, and Seema Malaka Temple on Beira Lake (feature image), with its iconic Buddha-studded pavilion, is also one of the top places to visit in Colombo, even if you’re here for one day, and especially at sunset.

-If you’ve got any energy left, or if you’re heading back down the Galle Road again, take a look inside the beautiful Ashokaramaya Temple to marvel at the Sistine Chapel-like ceiling depicting the life of the Buddha.
+If you have any energy left, or if you’re heading back down the Galle Road again, take a look inside the beautiful Ashokaramaya Temple.
+There you will marvel at the Sistine Chapel-like ceiling depicting the life of the Buddha.

 Spend an evening on Galle Face Green